20 things you need to know to #ruleyourrun

 Sure, but we would advise you not to go too hard before breakfast as you won’t have eaten since the evening and therefore it may feel tougher.

 Add some core exercises and leg strengthening exercises to your training.
 Improving your conditioning will give you that edge and help reduce risk of injury.
-It is advised that you stretch for 15-30 seconds foreach muscle group after exercise.
+It is advised that you stretch for 15-30 seconds for each muscle group after exercise.
 Consult a personal trainer or qualified coach for tailored advice.

 The best way rule your run is to keep evenly paced miles.
 Ideally you shouldn’t start too fast or speed up too quickly at the end.

-Tapering is reducing the amount of your training in the final phase before competition.
+Tapering is reducing the amount of training in the final phase before a competition.

-By tapering you are looking to make sure you are at your peak come race day by allowing your body to heal.
-However you shouldn’t lose your fitness you have built up.
+By tapering you are looking to make sure you are at your peak come race day by allowing your body additional rest time.
+You shouldn’t lose your fitness you have built up.

 You may start to feel very fit and strong during your training which is great news.
-In these instances considering to skip forward in your plan to get to harder workouts may enter your thoughts but it's best to stick to your schedule.
-Your plan is designed to ensure you don’t over train and risk picking up an injury, and prevent you peaking too soon.
+In these instances considering to skip forward in your plan to harder workouts may enter your head but it is best to trust your plan and stick to your schedule.
+It is designed to ensure you don’t over train and risk picking up an injury, and prevent you peaking too soon.
 You want to be at your best come race day.

 We all have different commitments to juggle with training so if you miss one session don’t worry – one session won’t have a big effect on your overall chance of success.
 However, don’t let it become habit and try to reschedule a session later in the week.

-A carbohydrate-rich meal and snacks before race day will make sure you have the right fuel to perform to your best.
+A carbohydrate-rich meal and snacks before race day will make sure you have enough fuel to perform to your best.
 But do stick to foods you’re used to and have eaten in training before.